VedprakashLilhare/Ayurved-backend/README.md

 # Ayurved-backend
-Backend for Ayurved project which is made with java, spring boot & MongoDB
+For Backend of Ayurved project I use java, spring boot & MongoDB